idsantos/c-testing-framework/README.md

 # c-testing-framework
-Framework for running tests of c modules
+Framework for running tests on c modules